Lead Service Line Replacement Program

 LCA Testing for Lead

 Currently, LCA tests for lead in tap water every three years at 50 representative taps of vulnerable homes in the City of Allentown and at more than 150 homes across all of our service areas in Lehigh and Northampton counties.
-We do this according to the requirement of the Environmental Protection Agency’s Lead and Copper Rule.
+We do this according to the requirements of the Environmental Protection Agency’s Lead and Copper Rule.
 The testing results are used to determine if our water continues to be non-corrosive so that water has minimum potential for lead to leach from plumbing materials.
 So far, our test results show that the non-corrosive properties of LCA’s water are working to keep lead levels to a minimum.

 Click Here to view the latest results from LCA’s water systems